-Dumbarton to Inveraray Military Road
+Dumbarton to Inveraray military road

-The construction of the Dumbarton to Inveraray road began in the summer of 1743 and by May 1745 had got as far as Luss, on the west bank of Loch Lomond, with work on this part carried out by men from Lascelles’ Regiment.
+Construction of the road began in the summer of 1744 and by May 1745 had got as far as Luss, on the west bank of Loch Lomond, with work on this stretch of the road carried out by men from Lascelles’ Regiment.
 A stone with the inscription ‘Colonel Lascelles Regiment, May 1745’ was placed three miles from Luss.

 Butter Bridge in Glen Kinglas